san1123/san1123/README.md

 ## Hi there 👋

 - 🔭 I'm currently working as a IT Specialist.
-- 🌱 I’m currently learning DevOps tools.
+- 🌱 I’m currently learning technologies.
 - 🤔 I’m looking for help with DevOps/Security Roles.
 - 💬 Ask me about IT.
 - 📫 How to reach me: sankatjha48@gmail.com